-The prolific Dutch striker says he will remain at the Veltins Arena even if the side do not qualify for the Champions League, which he concedes would be a "disaster"
+The prolific Dutch striker says that he will remain at the Veltins Arena even if his side do not qualify for the Champions League, which he concedes would be a "disaster"

-Die Knappen are still on course to qualify for the Champions League, as they currently sit fourth in the Bundesliga, but just two points separate Jens Keller's men from eighth-placed Hamburg, whom they face at the Veltins Arena this weekend.
+Die Knappen are still on course to qualify for the Champions League, as they currently sit fourth in the Bundesliga, but just two points separate Jens Keller's men from eighth-placed Hamburg, whom they face at the Veltins Arena on Sunday.

 Consequently, a place in Europe is far from assured but Huntelaar has moved to ease the fears of his club's fans by saying that he will stay put no matter what happens between now and the end of the season.

 "To not qualify for Europe would be a disaster for us players and the club," the striker conceded to Kicker, "but I will stay anyway.
 I am very comfortable at this club and in the Bundesliga."

 Schalke general manager Horst Heldt recently lashed out the players over their inconsistent form this term and Huntelaar concedes that the criticism was justified.

 "This season we have not had the stability, irrespective of the opponent, of the previous year," the former Real Madrid forward confessed.

 "I'm certain that all the players are eager to finish fourth.
 Horst Heldt wants to win and we want to win.

 "He is the boss and he has the right to criticise.
 We now have to concentrate all our energy on achieving our goals as a team."